Counselors as Educational Leaders

 Bobby Goddard is a Valdosta High School freshman.
 He said "you got to make sure that this is what you really want to do because this is your life, your career."
 Beginning this year freshman in all public high schools in Georgia will have to choose a career path to focus on in school.
 They can pick from seventeen different industries known as "clusters" and choose a specific kind of job known as a "pathway".

 Consult High School Counselors to Set College Savings Goals

 High school counselors can help parents and students headed to college learn how to fill in last-minute gaps in college funding with additional scholarships, budgeting tips and advice for acquiring money for college.
-However, counselors can't help if families don't make appointments at various stages of the college selection process and ask the right questions, including those below.
+However, counselors can't help if families don't make appointments at various stages of the college selection process and ask the right questions.